Seasonal Safety Advice

 - Never smoke inside a tent.

-- A fire can destroy a tent in 60 seconds so it is essential you have an escape plan and be prepared to cut your way out of the tent if there is fire.
+- It is essential you have an escape plan if your tent catches fire; be prepared to cut your way out.

-- Make sure everyone knows what to do if their clothes catch fire – stop, drop to the floor and roll to put out the flames.
+- Make sure everyone knows what to do if their clothes catch fire; STOP, DROP and ROLL to put out the flames.

 - Know the fire safety arrangements for the campsite.